singer-io/getting-started/README.md

 INFO:root:Persisted 1 records to Stitch
 ```

-### A Python Streamer
+### A Python streamer

-To move beyond "Hello, world" you'll need a real programming language.
+To move beyond *Hello, world* you'll need a real programming language.
-Although any language will do, we have built a python library to help
+Although any language will do, we have built a Python library to help
 you get up and running quickly.

 Let's write a streamer called `stream_ip.py` that retrieves the